Directed searches for gravitational waves from ultralight vector boson clouds around merger remnant and galactic black holes during the first part of the fourth LIGO-Virgo-KAGRA observing run: Methods

 \subsubsection{Configurations}

-We adopt a signal model, described in Appendix ~\ref{appendix:BSD_method_signal}, where the frequency modulation is entirely defined by a set of modulation parameters \( \vb\Lambda = \qty{f_0,\, {\rm RA},\, {\rm Dec},\, \ap,\, \tasc,\, \Omega,\, e,\, \omega} \) where \( f_0 \) is the emission frequency, \( \ap = a\sin(\iota)/c \) with \( a \) the semi-major axis, \( \iota \) the inclination angle, and \( c \) the speed of light, \(\tasc\) is the time of ascending node, \( \Omega \) is the orbital angular frequency related to the orbital period \(P\) as \( \Omega = 2\pi/P \), \( e \) is the orbital eccentricity, and \(\omega\) is the argument of periapse.
+We adopt a signal model, described in Appendix ~\ref{appendix:BSD_method_signal}, where the frequency modulation is entirely defined by a set of modulation parameters \( \vb\Lambda\).
 The sampling of parameters \(\vb\Lambda\) must ensure adequate coverage of the parameter space to avoid significant loss in the detection sensitivity.
 At the same time, the computational cost of the analysis scales with the number of templates, which must therefore be kept to a minimum.
 The number of templates needed to cover a parameter space is discussed in Sec.~\ref{appendix:BSD_method_grid}.

+The dimensionality of the parameter space to be covered can be reduced based on the considerations that we discuss below.
+These assumptions are not generally valid and must be validated for a given source and search setup.
+In particular, their validity for the Cygnus X-1 search is discussed in Sec.~\ref{sec:search_BSD}.
+We have verified, through injection-and-recovery of simulated signals,\footnote{\response{The templates used in this search are placed according to the binary phase metric introduced in Ref.~\cite{Paola_binary_metric}, which was derived from noise-free mismatch studies.
+The analysis of injected signals in simulated noise discussed in this section aims to validate the reduced phase model and the search setup for detecting signals in realistic, noisy data.}} that our search setup and simplified phase model can recover \ac{VBC} signals emitted from Cygnus X-1.
+The injections were performed in simulated data that mimics the detectors' noise profile.

+The unknown signal frequency \(f_0\) can be accounted for using a correction strategy similar to the sub-band method presented in Ref.~\cite{O3_galactic_center}.
+Taking advantage of the BSD format, our analysis considers frequency sub-bands of 1~Hz each.
+In place of the unknown signal frequency, we correct the timeseries via the heterodyne procedure using the sub-band's central frequency, \(f_c\).
+Using an incorrect signal frequency results in a residual frequency modulation of the amplitude, \(\Delta f\), which can be neglected as long as it is fully contained within a single frequency bin, i.e., \(2\Delta f < 1/\tcoh\), thereby limiting the value of \(\tcoh\).
+We note that although the template frequencies are spaced by 0.5 Hz, this spacing does not affect the search frequency resolution, \(\delta f_0 = 1/\tcoh\), which is determined by the coherence time \(\tcoh\) used to create the peakmap.